saganpariyar/coinbasetest/README.md

 ## Problem Statement with Solution ##

-We would like you to build a backend system / RESTful API service to achieve the following:
 ● Allowing users to see the bitcoin price movement for last week, last month, last year or any custom date.